Asgarby, East Lindsey

-Asgarby is a hamlet in the East Lindsey district of Lincolnshire, England.
-It lies just south from the B1195, a road that runs past the battlefield at Winceby.
+Asgarby is a hamlet and former civil parish, now in the parish of Lusby with Winceby, in the East Lindsey district of Lincolnshire, England.
+It lies just south of the B1195, a road that runs past the battlefield at Winceby.
 Asgarby is on the opposite side of the road to the battlefield.
+In 1961 the parish had a population of 22.
+On 1 April 1987 the parish was abolished to form "Lusby with Winceby".

 Asgarby was listed in the Domesday Book of 1086.